Tilly3g/love-recipes/README.md

 4. Edit recipe: Pressing on this button will take you to a page wherethe original data is filled in, making it easy to ick out what it is you want to edit without having to re-enter the other details.
 Saving changes will successfully update the entry in the database.
 5. Delete recipe: Pressing this will successfully remove the entire entry from the database.

+I tested the speed of my website using the full page test in [Pingdom](https://tools.pingdom.com/) Tools.
+This specific test was done on July 19.
+The web page took 236 ms to load, used 13 requests, and weighed in at 815.3 KB.
+The Google Page Speed performance grade for this web page is 86/100.
+More information on this test can be found [here](https://tools.pingdom.com/#5cd9d3fdf9800000)

 Screensizes and Devices:

 - I tested the website to make sure it functioned correctly and displayed well on every device given using Chrome Developer Tools when viewing the site in a browser and also that it transitioned well when changing the screensize